 If you’re looking for flour substitutes use these below:

 Cake Flour Substitute Measure 1 cup all-purpose flour and remove 2 tablespoons.
-Replace the 2 tablespoons of flour with 2 tablespoons cornstarch and combine to equal 1 cup of cake flour.
+Replace the 2 tablespoons of flour with 2 tablespoons of cornstarch and combine to equal 1 cup of cake flour.